ArduPilot/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 Copter, Plane and Rover support up to 3-axis gimbals, including advance features like automated aiming of the camera at a Region of Interest (ROI), and automatic triggering of a camera shutter.
-This article explains how to configure gimbals and shutter triggering based on your hardware setup.
+Follow the links below to explanations of how to configure gimbals and shutter triggering.

 .. image:: ../../../images/Cameras_Gimbals.jpg
     :target: ../_images/Cameras_Gimbals.jpg